Taco 1920 x 116

 The women in charge of Rome's museums

-On International Women's Day we highlight Rome's leading museums and archaeological sites that are run by women.
+To mark International Women's Day we look at Rome's museums and archaeological sites that are run by women.

 Everybody knows that Rome is home to some of the world's greatest museums but not every one is aware that the management of the city's cultural heritage lies largely in the hands of women.